bj16xq/Open_Co-curricular_Practices/Student-Rep-Guide--Policy-Analysis.md

 ## Content

+There are three overall ways of changing policy:
+* Amending existing policy, which can involve any combination of adding, removing, or replacing language (common)
+* Adding a brand new policy (more common in newer institutions/organizations or during transitional phases)
+* Fully removing existing policy (rare)

-Policy change can take many forms.
+Policy amendments can take many forms.
 A governance/advisory body might review:
 * Only a section of a policy.
 * An entire policy.
 * Multiple policies.

-Even when only one section of a policy is being changed, it is important to consider how other areas of the policy are affected
+Even when only one section of a policy is being amended, it is important to consider how other areas of the policy are affected.

 Many reasons for policy change exist:
 * Minor language edits for grammar/coherence, terminology updates (e.g., position titles), etc. (this is often called "housekeeping")